-Safari’s New Tab icon has a secret: not only does it let you create a new tab, but also quickly resurrect your recently closed tab(s).
-To access the list of recently closed tabs, click and hold the “+” icon at the rightmost side of Safari’s tab bar.
+Safari’s New Tab icon has a secret: not only does it let you create a new tab, but also quickly resurrects your recently closed tab(s).
+To access the list of recently closed tabs in older Safari versions, click and hold the “+” icon on the rightmost side of Safari’s tab bar.

 I prefer this method over the undo action because it reopens a closed tab right where it was.
 I try to keep my tab bar organized so this has been really helpful.
 On the downside, restarting Safari clears the list of recently closed tabs under the New Tab button.

 Lastly, you can reopen a recently closed webpage by choosing the Recently Closed item from Safari’s History menu, then choose the webpage from a sub-menu that you want to reopen.
 Or, select the Reopen Last Closed Window menu option to quickly bring back the most recently closed Safari window along with all of its tabs.